 They simultaneously looked forward to and dreaded Sunday night.
 On the one hand, it meant that their favorite show was returning to television.
 On the other, it meant the end of another weekend and a return to their jobs the next day.
 I’ve got to say, that juxtaposition is startling.
 It’s weird to see someone go from excited and exuberant to negative and disinterested in the short time span between their last post.

 Early yesterday morning when I was thinking about all this, I was scrolling through my social feeds, and I came across this comment:

-“Why is it that a 1-hour episode of Game of Thrones feels like 15 minutes, but an hour of work feels like 3 hours?”
+“Why does it feel like a 1-hour episode of Game of Thrones feel like 15 minutes, but an hour of work feels like 3 hours?”

 The average work week clocks in at 40 hours (not counting commute).
 That’s about 24% of your week that’s spent at work.
 And the hour it takes you to watch the new episode of Game of Thrones?
 That’s only 0.005% of your week.

 If you only spend 0.005% of your week on something that makes you happy and ignites your passion but you spend 24% of your time on something you despise, that’s a problem.
 We all need to find the thing that brings us happiness for the other 167 hours in a week.
 Wouldn’t it be awesome if we could look forward to work in the same way we look forward to Game of Thrones?